mehrjaved/Data_Visualization/Final_Project_MehrJaved.md

   + A breakdown of Chlaymidia, Gonorrhea, and Syphillis, including: Time Series Trends by Cencus Region, and a breakdown for males and females by age group for 2017.
 (2 charts per disease.
 Total = 6)
 2. Exploring potential reasons for this rise in STD prevalence
 3. Using visualizations to identify populations at risk
-4.

-For the purpose of this stage of the project, I began setting up a draft version of my final project, available for feedback at this link: https://preview.shorthand.com/uaECjpGQpRYGMu71.
-This version is still in its early phases, and was only put together to start soliciting feedback on the the first few visualizations before more built.
+4. Documenting to combat growth in STD prevalence and how alternative policies may be targetted at-risk populations.

+*Note that an original goal of the project was to also provide a breakdown of STDs by race and ethnicity, but due to difficulties in extracting the race/ethnicity data from the source report, those charts have not been included in the story board*

 ### User Protocol

+For the purpose of this stage of the project, I began setting up a draft version of the above story line in shorthand.
+This draft is available at the following link: https://preview.shorthand.com/uaECjpGQpRYGMu71.
+This version is still in its early phases, and was only put together to start soliciting feedback on the the first few visualizations before more are built.
+Therefore, it only includes visualizations for Chlamydia.
+Similar charts will be built for Gonorrhea and Syphillis.

+### User Protocol

+**Target Audience:**
+The target audience for my visual essay will be sexually active individuals in the United States, and health care policy professionals.

+**Approach to Identifying Interviewees:**
+Since the target audience is wide enough, I decided to interview my age mates and students in the health care management track at Carnegie Mellon University's Heinz College.

+**Interview Script:**
 In order to solicit feedback on my wireframes, I prepared the following script:

 <font color="#157515">